Andrelton/kor-league/README.md

 The features listed above are all live on the site, being used by a small group of real users.
 Once error-handling, testing, and scalability have reached stable levels, the competition can be expanded with trivial effort to allow for more leagues.
 # Technologies
 ### Server-Side Framework and Database
-*Four Club Euro Fantasy* is built on Ruby on Rails, using a PostgreSQL database and WEBrick server.
+*Four Club Euro Fantasy* is built on Ruby on Rails, using a PostgreSQL database.
 ### API
 This project relies heavily on the [football-data.org](http://api.football-data.org/index) API for live scoring updates.
 The API is free to use, and has turned what could have been an expensive or scraper-instensive task into a pleasure.
 ### Libraries